“In 2006, our first year, we provided the package to twenty-five college freshmen.”

 In 2006, our first year, we provided the package to twenty-five college freshmen.
 Anxious to hear how we did, we sent each one a survey.
 Overwhelmed by their positive responses and glad to know we had left nothing out of the package, we were launched.

-Since 2006 we have provided over 750 students from public, private and parochial schools in New York City with The Freshman Fifteen package, and since 2011 our Boston branch has awarded over 200 packages.
+Since 2006 we have provided over 1,050 students from public, private and parochial schools in New York City with The Freshman Fifteen package.
 The feedback from the recipients has been so gratifying.
 As one student attending Georgetown told us, “You’ve made me believe that someone really cares.”

 These students are the jewels of our inner-city schools.
 They are, however, separated from their new classmates by a great financial gap.
 By creating The Freshman Fifteen we hope to be filling part of that gap as well as helping to launch many successful college careers.